wojtekzw/statsdaemon/README.md

 * Ability to save configuration to YAML file
 * UDP and TCP listeners
 * Internal statistics is sent to datastore - for performance monitoring (can be switched off)
 * Ablility to enable  Golang CPU profiling using command line switch
+* Ability to debug single metrics

 ```
 Tag are supported as encoded in bucket name eg: